isomerpages/pmo-nccs/media/speeches/_posts/2010-06-28-speech-by-deputy-prime-minister-and-minister-for-defence-teo-chee-hean-at-the-opening-ceremony-of-the-world-cities-summit-2010-and-the-singapore-international-water-week-2010-28-june-2010.md

 ---
 layout: post
-title: Speech by Deputy Prime Minister and Minister for Defence Teo Chee Hean at the Opening Ceremony of the World Cities Summit 2010 and the Singapore International Water Week 2010, 28 June 2010
+title: Speech by Deputy Prime Minister and Minister for Defence Teo Chee Hean at the Opening Ceremony of the World Cities Summit 2010 and the Singapore International Water Week 2010
 subtitle: 28 Jun 2010
 permalink: /media/speeches/speech-by-deputy-prime-minister-and-minister-for-defence-teo-chee-hean-at-the-opening-ceremony-of-the-world-cities-summit-2010-and-the-singapore-international-water-week-2010-28-june-2010
 ---

-### SPEECH BY DEPUTY PRIME MINISTER AND MINISTER FOR DEFENCE TEO CHEE HEAN AT THE OPENING CEREMONY OF THE WORLD CITIES SUMMIT 2010 AND THE SINGAPORE INTERNATIONAL WATER WEEK 2010, 28 JUNE 2010

 Your Royal Highness, Prince Willem-Alexander, the Prince of Orange from The Netherlands
 Excellencies